gvwilson/sensibleadventures/misc/bear-02.md

 blanket was lighter than the one at home, and didn't smell of goat, but had the same comforting scratchy feel.
 She closed her eyes and let her mind drift.
-Her weariness felt like a fat cold cat curled up beside her, or like one of the slow-moving old clouds that Marandine children learned mind-speaking with.
+Her weariness felt like a fat cold cat curled up beside her, or like one of the slow-moving old clouds that Stale children learned mind-speaking with.

-Thinking about Marandine made her think about Cloak.
+Thinking about Stale made her think about Charger.
 She reached out with her mind.  *All good?* she asked.

 *Mm?* the cloud replied muzzily.
 Noxy smiled.
 Clouds never really